ZCute1/alafia-amani/README.md

 # alafia-amani
-Creating an app for children in Africa to reach out to safety officials, NGO's etc when they are in need.
+Creating an app for children in Africa to reach out to safety officials, NGO's, etc when they are in need.

 Slogan: You're never alone